10 Steps on How to Get A Job in Singapore

 Remember, your resume can make or break your career.
 Make sure you put a lot of effort in creating a resume that wins!

-5. Look for available jobs in the market
+6. Look for available jobs via job portals

 There is always a job available.
 In fact, there are thousands of job available and hundreds of companies hiring.